1. What makes National Barn better than their competitors?

 15. Do I need to send a deposit when I order a building?

-No*.
-National Barn Company collects half of the contract price when the materials are delivered to your building site and the balance is collected when the building is completed.
-The first payment is given to the delivery driver and the second payment is given to the builder.
-National Barn Company accepts cashiers’ checks, money orders, or major credit cards for payment.
+Yes* National Barn Company collects a 10% deposit once contract is signed.
+National Barn Company will collect half of contract price when the materials are delivered to your building site and the balance is collected when the building is completed.
+National Barn Company accepts Electronic Checks, Credit Cards and Cashier’s Checks.

 16. When I send in a contract, how long does it take before construction begins?